shansiddi/Plate-Tectonics/README.md

 Results 3 d.)
 Earthquakes occur mainly on plate boundaries, but not all boundaries are created equal.
 The earthquakes of a transform boundary are more powerful than on a convergence.
 In both the magnitude vs time plots of problem 1 and the averages of problem 3b the transform boundary produced more powerful earthquakes than the divergence.

 <b>Conclusions</b><br>
+Data from the USGS for the seismic activity in the pacific north west was analyzed between 2010 and 2020.
+Trends were correlated to physical plate boundaries and the expected earthquake locations and size were compared with online literature.
+In general transform boundaries show stronger earthquakes than divergence boundaries on both magnitude versus time data and average magnitude.
+The average magnitude of the transform was 3.59 while the divergence was 3.3.
+Earthquakes were found to occur on grain boundaries rather than the middle of the plate as it is the relative motion of the earth's tectonic plates which generates earthquakes.
+Finally, a particularly eventful month for seismic activity April 2015 was presented.
+The unusual seismic activity was correlated with the erruption of the Axial Seamount underwater volcano simply by comparing timing of the explosion with activity.

 References